C0PEP0D/otto/README.md

 Are you having troubles with OTTO?
 Please first consult the instructions for [installing](#installation) and [using](#how-to-use-otto) OTTO, check the [known issues](#known-issues), and explore the [documentation](#documentation).

 Can you still not find an answer?
+Would you like more information?
-You can send an email with the subject "OTTO: your request" to the [authors](#authors) for further information or questions about OTTO.
+Please create [an issue](https://github.com/C0PEP0D/otto/issues/new) or send an email with the subject "OTTO: your request" to the [authors](#authors).

 ## Authors